 Before you read any further, can you answer the question below?

-We are conducting research into how much homeowners and consumers think certain home improvement projects will cost.
+We are conducting research into how much consumers think it costs to install a stairlift in the UK.

 The question below is optional, you can skip it if you wish.

 What Work is Involved With a Stairlift Installation and How Long Does it Take?

 It’s a common misconception that chair stairlifts are bolted to the wall.